moltenform/scite-files/files/files/helpers/adding_scite_features_with_lua.md

 by Ben Fisher, 2018.
 First, here is a step-by-step guide to get started.

-* download SciTE from [scintilla.org](https://www.scintilla.org/SciTEDownload.html), or in Linux, install it from a package manager
+* download SciTE

 * open the directory that contains SciTE.
-In linux, this is typically /usr/bin/scite
+In Linux, this is typically /usr/bin/scite

 * create a subdirectory called "scripts"